 A Halloween History With Fun Facts!

 In the eighth century, Pope Gregory III changed the name of Samhain to All Saints’ Day.
 He wanted to convert the Celts and had the missionaries incorporate Christian beliefs in their Celtic traditions.
 Only a few of the original traditions were allowed such as honoring the deceased.
 Soul cakes were left outside doors to be shared with the less fortunate and the less fortunate would pray for the deceased ancestors in exchange for the sweets.
 Guising also started.
 Young people would dress up in costumes and go door-to-door collecting food and wine in exchange for singing or telling jokes.

-This article, also on Blog Encounters, may be of interest: Buy A Cheap 3D Printer
+This article, also on Blog Encounters, may be of interest: Halloween Costumes

+A Halloween History With Fun Facts!